asalik13/Content-Addressable-Parallel-Processors/README.md

 You can find all the different modules that work with each other in their specific files.

 - *CAPP.v* contains the main module.
 It uses all the modules below and is at the top level.
 It manages the high-level protocol for communication with the host computer over USB-UART.
+The protocol is implemented as a state machine:

 - *compare.v* contains 3 inputs, wires from 2 registers, comparand and mask, and the wire that controls the search function.
 This module outputs 64 mismatch lines, 2 for each bit.